quematt00/matthieu-web/content/entries/on-the-self-undermining-functionality-critique-of-morality.de.md

 ---
-title: "On the Self-Undermining Functionality Critique of Morality."
+title: "On the Self-Undermining Functionality Critique of Morality"
 year: "2023"
 tags:
   - "funktionalitaet"